-This is a guest post by Debra Wright.
+This article is contributed by Debra Wright.

 When hosting a corporate event, whether it’s a product launch, holiday party, or charity dinner, the primary goal of organisers is always to ensure that guests and clients enjoy their time and develop a positive perception towards the company.
 Special events, after all, are an important marketing strategy that allow a company to establish their position in the industry and form new partnerships with clients, which is why thorough planning is a must.
 Continue reading